AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 <div class="red-box">
   <strong>Key Insight:</strong>
-  If a model cannot make reliable inferences on fake data generated from itself, it’s unlikely to provide reasonable inferences on real data.
+   <li> If a model cannot make reliable inferences on fake data generated from itself, it’s unlikely to provide reasonable inferences on real data.  </li>
 </div>

 While fake-data simulations help evaluate a model’s ability to recover parameters, they also highlight potential weaknesses.
 For example:
 - Creating fake data that causes the procedure to fail can deepen understanding of an inference method.
 - Overparameterized models may yield comparable predictions despite wildly different parameter estimates, limiting the usefulness of predictive checks.

----

 ### Simulation-Based Calibration (SBC)
 SBC provides a more comprehensive approach than truth-point benchmarking by fitting the model multiple times and comparing posterior distributions to simulated data.
 However, SBC has its challenges: